1jour1vin

 Rated estate (2022 guide) Recommended (Wine producer recommended by Wine Enthusiast)

-The 2017 vintage was relatively cool in McLaren Vale, and for Yangarra's Shiraz in particular, this translates into greater elegance and freshness.
-Lucid and expressive, this wine opens with a blend of aromas: cherries and currants, sweet and savory spices, chocolate, and underlying floral and mineral notes.
+The 2017 vintage was relatively cool in McLaren Vale, and for Yangarra’s Shiraz in particular, this translates into greater elegance and freshness.
+Crisp and expressive, this wine opens with a blend of aromas: cherries and redcurrants, sweet and savory spices, chocolate, and underlying floral and mineral notes.
 The palate lives up to expectations, with a beautiful juxtaposition of elegance and crisp red berries, tempered by taut, fine, and highly textured tannins.
 A spicy note lingers.
-Drink now with rustic, hearty fall and winter dishes, or cellar until at least 2035.
+Enjoy now with hearty, rustic fall and winter dishes, or cellar until at least 2035.

 Vinous